jsmidelov/project-cavebots/research/themes.md

 ### Sophia

-Sophia's arc is about how what sounds and feels good and right in the moment often make things worse for everyone involved.
+Sophia's arc is about learning how her best intentions can make things worse for everyone involved, and she has to consider both means and ends before acting upon intension.
 Or "the highway to hell..."

 ### Andrei